The UK’s new approach to regulating artificial intelligence in healthcare

 The role of AI in healthcare in the UK

 AI offers enormous potential to the NHS.
 By taking on the tasks that can be automated, it can reduce the burden on the system and free up clinicians’ time so they can focus on the human parts of the job where they add the most value.
-Crucially, these are the areas suffering the most pressure, such as pathology and radiography.
+Crucially, the areas which see the most potential are those currently suffering the most pressure, such as pathology and radiography.

 The potential to transform key aspects of the industry is clear, including the opportunity to drive innovation in: